Patentability requires that a patent is novel, inventive and useful at the priority date, which is the effective filing date.

 There are three possible purposes that come to mind.

-- One possibility is to protect the inventor; who prior to exhibiting or lecturing must determine that the exhibit or lecture will not damage his future protection.
+- One possibility is to protect the inventor who, prior to exhibiting or lecturing, must determine that the exhibit or lecture will not damage his future protection.
 By providing notification, the Commissioner can obtain the disclosure and will be reminded of the Section 6 exception.
 If the inventor does not receive the authorization to exhibit, he can quickly file an Application before the publication.
-This Paternalistic rationale, even if a positive thing, is somewhat exceptional on the IP horizon.
+This paternalistic rationale, even if a positive thing, is somewhat exceptional on the IP horizon.

 - Another possible purpose is certainty of the public regarding whether a prior disclosure is legally and not merely factually novelty disclosing or not.
-In other words, the public wishes to know as early as possible, if an invention is to be patent protected or is in the public domain.
-Even if this is an appropriate aim, it is not achieved by the requirement for earlier registration under section 6(3) of the Law, since such notification is not known to the public prior to the patent application becoming available for public inspection 18 months after filing ( and until fairly recently, on allowance).
+In other words, the public wishes to know as early as possible, if an invention is to be patent protected or if it is in the public domain.
+Even if this is an appropriate aim, it is not achieved by the requirement for earlier registration under section 6(3) of the Law, since such notification is not known to the public prior to the patent application becoming available for public inspection 18 months after filing (and until fairly recently, only on allowance).
 At the time that the patent file wrapper is available for inspection, it makes no difference if the Patent Office was informed of the exhibition or lecture in advance or after the event.
-Thus the public reliance on publication is different from the reliance of national phase entry which interested parties can and do follow, see for example, 23511-05-12 Mindcake LLC vs. Israel Commissioner of Patents and Trademarks, 17 January 2013:
+Thus the public reliance on publication is different from the reliance on national phase entry which interested parties can and do follow, see for example, 23511-05-12 Mindcake LLC vs. Israel Commissioner of Patents and Trademarks, 17 January 2013:

 Thus, the extension of the national phase entry deadline is a matter of significance, since when this date passes, the invention is immediately transferred from the patentee to the public domain, who is allowed to make use of the invention according to their will.